gdate/TickerView/README.md

    - Turn on useTextAutoSizing: Enable the useTextAutoSizing checkbox to automatically set the maximum text width based on the TickerView's size.
    - Set the textSize: Enter the text size in points in the textSize field.
    - Set the textColor: Use the textColor field to set the color of the text.

+3. Create an outlet for the TickerView in your view controller and customize its properties programmatically.

-3. Set the text content for the TickerView
+4. Set the text content for the TickerView

 ```swift
 tickerView.setText("TickerView")